Brand New: Air Arms Galahad

 Just recently Crosman have released a new product under their Benjamin line called the Pioneer Airbow, and instead of a barrel that fires pellets, it fires arrows from a tube from an airgun based platform.
 The idea behind this is that you can use a scope, and finely adjust the trigger just like you can on a normal air rifle, to achieve the same high level of accuracy.
 Unfortunately it’s not available in the UK, but I think it’s pretty cool and shows the innovation that Crosman have.

 To learn more about Crosman products, head over to their collections page now.
 Or check out their full range of Crosman air rifles and accessories on their brand page.
-You can learn more about them on our Crosman collections page.
 Or head to their official site to learn even more.

 Face Off : CZ 455 Varmint vs Marlin XT